 - digitized accounting

 As a front office staff member, you have the opportunity to have direct contact with your patients while also completing specific assigned administrative tasks.
 Patients will identify with an office based on their impression of and interactions with the front office personnel.
 A welcoming and friendly, detailed and organized candidate will most likely find success in this area of the healthcare industry.

 Students are required to have earned a high school diploma or its equivalent to become a medical front office and billing receptionist.
 Furthered education includes programs that offer certificates and associate degree in medical front desk, medical receptionist, or medical administrative assistant training.

-Take advantage of opportunities in the medical field.
+Take advantage of opportunities like this in the medical field.
 Med Career Now will help you get started.
-Fill out our application and request information from one of our featured medical schools at no cost to you.
-Start building your educational foundation as a medical front office staff member today.
+Fill out our application to request information from one of our featured medical schools at no cost to you.
+You could be career-ready in as few as 10 months.